elsacmonteiro/elara-lace-website/README.md

 # 🌸 Elara Lace Website

-This repository contains the code for the **Elara Lace** website, based on a design created in [Figma](https://www.figma.com/design/NEp1zMfmoWf8TBcP9IMkQS/Melhorar-Design-Website-Elara-Lace).
+This repository contains the code for the **Elara Lace** website, based on a design created in [Figma].
 The site is built with **Next.js, TypeScript, and Tailwind CSS**, focusing on an elegant design, responsiveness, and modern user experience.

 ---